 • Explain your interest: Since you’re potentially joining an existing team of workers, employers want a cultural fit and a qualified employee.

 • Match the job description: Carefully read the job advertisement and find matching experience from your professional history.
-Sharing this information can reassure hiring managers to spare your application more than a cursory glance because they can see your transferable skill set
+Sharing this information can compel hiring managers to give your application more than a cursory glance because they can see your transferable skill set

 • Be focused: Hiring managers may need to sort through hundreds of applications, so write a carefully tailored and brief cover letter to maximize their limited attention.
 Keep your cover letter to one page and under 400 words.
 Use targeted work history examples and avoid a generic template.